gionatanmerola/asmorg/README.md

 ## Simplest assembler ever

-ASMORG is a simple assembler which turn AT&T Assembly code into an 32-bit statically link executable (ELF).
+ASMORG is a simple assembler which turns AT&T Assembly code into a 32-bit statically linked executable ELF file.

 ## How to build